crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 ------

 First, after naming your cluster, select a `region`_ where your cluster should be deployed.
 Currently, we offer AWS and Azure regions.
-If you'd like to request a new region, there is a form present.
-Simply click the "Request a new region" link, and the form will appear:
+If there is a region that you would like to see but we don't currently offer, you can let us know by clicking the "Request new region" button and filling out the form.

 .. image:: ../_assets/img/deployment-region-request.png
    :alt: CrateDB Cloud Console Deployment New Region Request